 The.
 Small.
 Table.
 Issue.

 I know I mention this frequently but to date, never at a fine dining restaurant.
 I mean, we may have mentioned it at Joe Fortes but we deliberately did not order many appetizers to prevent the small table issue.
 Anyway, from all the fine dining restaurants I have blogged about, none of them have ever brought out all the appetizers at once.
 At both Gotham and Hy's, we were able to finish our soups before the second round of appetizers arrived.
 I mean, it does bother me because I feel obligated to finish everything ASAP so nothing gets cold.
 Also, cold dishes were not even my biggest concern the time!
-We did not even have room for a side plate or bread.
-At first, I was confused as to why BF was finishing his soup so fast, until the mentioned because the rest of the appetizers will get cold.
+We did not even have room for a side plate or bread, and I wanted more carbs.
+At first, I was confused why BF was finishing his soup so fast, until the mentioned because the rest of the appetizers will get cold.
 Furthermore, the soup bowls were not cleared until the entrees arrived, which may not be a big deal… but we needed table space!
 Plus, I thought Pink Peppercorn was a fine dining restaurant?

-- Dinner took only 56 minutes to finish after we ordered and usually at a "fine dining" restaurant, a dinner should take an hour and fifteen minutes or less.
+- Dinner took only 56 minutes to finish after we ordered and usually at a "fine dining" restaurant, a dinner should take an hour and fifteen minutes or so.
 What I personally think it should be below...